NETWAYS/ansible-collection-elasticstack/README.md

   - name: netways.elasticstack
 ```

+### Requirements

+You will need the following Ansible collections installed

+* community.general (probably already present)

+You may want the following Ansible roles installed.
+There other ways to achieve what they are doing but using them is easy and convenient.

+* geerlingguy.redis

 ## Usage

 Our default configuration will collect filesystem logs placed by `rsyslog`.
 Therefor our example playbook makes sure, `rsyslog` is installed.
 If you don't want that, please change the configuration of the `beats` module.
 Without syslog you won't receive any messages with the default configuration.

 There are some comments in the Playbook.
 Either fill them with the correct values (`remote_user`) or consider them as a hint to commonly used options.

+The execution order of the roles is important! (see below)
 ```
 ---
 - hosts: all